janschultecom/spa-template/README.md

 ## Lightweight
 I want to have both, frontend and backend, as lightweight as possible from a development point of view.

-* Frontend uses spork, a purescript implementation of TEA, which https://github.com/i-am-the-slime recommended me.
+* Frontend uses spork, a purescript implementation of TEA, that [i-am-the-slime](https://github.com/i-am-the-slime) recommended me.
 In comparison to other frameworks like react or halogen, spork respectively TEA caused me the least headache.
 * Backend uses servant as a lightweight http api on top of a http server.

 ## Dockerised with hot-reload
 It should be self-contained so one can just check it out and immediately run it using docker-compose.
 Furthermore, I wanted to have both frontend & backend having hot-reload.
 It makes development just so much more fun.

+## Purescript & Haskell
+...because I like it and I think it's the future :-)

 # Using